jpwilliams/graphql-modular-loader/README.md

 # @jpwilliams/graphql-modular-loader

-Organise and load all of your GraphQL `types`, `resolvers`, and `loaders` with a single, easy function.
+Organise and load all of your GraphQL `types`, `resolvers`, `loaders`, and `middleware` with a single, easy function.
+This is an opinionated loader which supports only a specific export structure.
+Like anything opinionated, it's good for standardising, but it's not for everybody.

 ``` sh
 npm install --save @jpwilliams/graphql-modular-loader